Consensys/doc.tessera/docs/HowTo/Configure/Tessera.md

 `ellipticCurve`|`secp256r1`|The elliptic curve to use.
 See [SunEC provider](https://docs.oracle.com/javase/8/docs/technotes/guides/security/SunProviders.html#SunEC) for other options.
 Depending on the JCE provider you are using there may be additional curves available.
 `symmetricCipher`|`AES/GCM/NoPadding`|The symmetric cipher to use for encrypting data (GCM IS MANDATORY as an initialisation vector is supplied during encryption).
 `nonceLength`|`24`|The nonce length (used as the initialization vector - IV - for symmetric encryption).
-`sharedKeyLength`|`32`|The key length used for symmetric encryption (keep in mind the key derivation operation always produces 32 byte keys - so the encryption algorithm must support it).
+`sharedKeyLength`|`32`|The key length used for symmetric encryption (keep in mind the key derivation operation always produces 32 byte keys and that the encryption algorithm must support it).

 If `type` is set to `CUSTOM`, it provides support for external encryptor implementation to integrate with Tessera.
 Our pilot third party integration is with **Unbound Tech's "Unbound Key Control" (UKC)**